Hanzhuo-Gong/To-Do-List/README.md

 Create a database named:
 todolistDB

-or change this line of code to the name thaty ou wish to have: mongoose.connect("mongodb://localhost:27017/todolistDB(change this name)"
+or change this line of code to the name that you wish to have: mongoose.connect("mongodb://localhost:27017/todolistDB(change this name)"